-Right from my first contact with staff and pupils at The Holt School in Berkshire it was clear that James Furlong was a very special.
+Right from my first contact with staff and pupils at The Holt School in Berkshire it was clear that James Furlong was a very special teacher.
 This page will be updated as the project develops and we work towards a memorial that embodies the spirit of this much loved teacher.

 We began with a consultation and design ideas session with a small group of staff and pupils at The Holt School.
 A few elements came through as having particular significance to Mr Furlong and his students.
 His collection of gargoyles.
 His active support for LGTB+ rights.
 The enormous outpouring of love evident by the flower tribute at the school.
 His inclusive and empowering teaching philosophy epitomised by six inspirational words chosen by the pupils: Passion; Courage; Humour; Kindness; Dedication; Integrity.

 From these I have begun the design process by producing a set of sketch ideas.
 The design ideas focused around the site lending itself to a circular mosaic and the initial division of that circle into six parts for the six words.

 Following the initial sketch designs a set of larger scale designs were presented to the staff and students, here is the final design they chose.

 The design was created to focus on the positive and inspirational influence James Furlong had on his students including six key words that the students chose to represent the core values he inspired, these were:–